cuppett/ocp-iam-broker/assets/proxy/Hacking.md

 Local Proxy Development
 =======================
-Building & Running the container locally will allow you to validate the broker.
+Building & running the proxy container locally will allow you to validate the broker.
 It still requires the broker configuration/deployment and connectivity between the local workstation and the deployed broker endpoint.